 When I first read about Gail’s murder and her time with the WPD, my first thought was this is a covered-up crime.
-Second thought, it sort of reminded me of Robin Abrams.
-Did someone from the very police department Gail dedicated 20 years of life to viciously murder her?
+My second thought, it reminded me of Robin Abrams.
+Did someone from the police department kill her?
 And if so, what was the motive?

 Could it have been her ex-husband, the immigrant?
 Possibly, but he supposedly went back to Brazil.
 If he did go back, I would think there would be evidence showing he flew from Brazil to Boston around the time of Gail’s murder.
 What would have been his motive?
 The mortgage loan they borrowed together was discharged 16 days later, so I don’t think it was because of a dispute over that.

 What about someone she had arrested during her 20-year career as a cop?
 Someone who held a grudge?
 I think this is unlikely.
 I don’t think she would have let that person into her home.

 How about one of the people she was with or someone she first met at the bar the day before her murder?
 Maybe someone wanted more from her than she was willing to give.
 Maybe she pissed one of them off somehow.

 Gail was supposed to meet her new landlord to talk about the rental contract.
 Could this person have killed her?
 Gail would have had to really piss off the landlord somehow, so what could have transpired between the two to cause this?
 A dispute over the contract?
 It doesn’t seem likely, but you never know.

 What about a family member?
 Well, she wasn’t close to her family and had not seen some of them in years, so I think that it wasn’t one of them.